On the functoriality of Khovanov-Floer theories: Background

 Next, we describe how the theory behaves under disjoint union.
 Consider the link diagram $D\sqcup D'$ obtained as a disjoint union of diagrams $D$ and $D'$.
 Suppose $D$ has $m$ crossings and $D'$ has $n$ crossings.
 For $I\in\{0,1\}^m$ and $I'\in\{0,1\}^n$, let $II'\in\{0,1\}^{m+n}$ denote the tuple formed via concatenation.
 Note that for every such $II'$, there is a canonical isomorphism which naturally induces an isomorphism The direct sum of these isomorphisms define an isomorphism that induces an isomorphism which we refer to as the \emph{standard} isomorphism associated to disjoint union.

-In \emph{reduced} Khovanov homology, one considers planar diagrams with a basepoint on one component (in particular, all such diagrams are nonempty).
-Suppose $D$ is a planar diagram with basepoint $p$.
-Consider the chain map given on each $V(D_I)$ by wedging with the component of $D_I$ with the basepoint.
+In \emph{reduced} Khovanov homology, one considers \emph{based} diagrams.
+These are planar diagrams containing the basepoint $\infty\subset S^2$ (in particular, all such diagrams are nonempty).
+Suppose $D$ is such a based diagram.
+Consider the chain map given on each $V(D_I)$ by wedging with the component of $D_I$ containing $\infty$.
 The image of this map is a subcomplex of $\cKh(D)$.
 The reduced Khovanov complex of $D$ is defined to be the associated quotient complex, The reduced Khovanov homology is then the bigraded vector space obtained as the homology of this quotient complex.
 In (\ref{eqn:reducedkh}), the bracketed term $[0,-1]$ indicates a shift of the $(i,j)$ bigrading by $(0,-1)$.
 This shift is introduced so that the reduced Khovanov homology of the unknot is supported in bigrading $(0,0)$.

-In reduced Khovanov homology, Reidemeister moves away from the basepoint give rise to isomorphisms of Khovanov groups.
+In reduced Khovanov homology, Reidemeister moves away from $\infty$ give rise to isomorphisms of Khovanov groups.
 In particular, the isomorphism class of reduced Khovanov homology provides an invariant of \emph{based}, oriented link type.

-Reduced Khovanov homology behaves under connected sum similar to the way Khovanov homology behaves under disjoint union.
-Suppose $D$ and $D'$ are disjoint diagrams based at points $p$ and $p'$ that are adjacent to some common region in the complement of these diagrams.
-Let $D\#D'$ be a connected sum of these diagrams, where the connected sum band is attached in this common region, along the edges containing these basepoints, so that $p$ and $p'$ are on the same edge of this connected sum diagram.
-Choose $p$ or $p'$ as the basepoint for $D\#D'$.
-Then there is a natural isomorphism
+Reduced Khovanov homology behaves under disjoint union a little bit differently than Khovanov homology does.
+In particular, suppose $D$ and $D'$ are disjoint planar diagrams, with $D$ containing $\infty$.
+Let $U_{\infty}$ denote the small crossingless diagram of the unknot containing $\infty$.
+Then there is a natural and obvious isomorphism